catarinarurbano/Customer-Segmentation-Project/README.md

-# BC1: Wonderful Wines of the World

-**Problem type:** Customer Segmentation

-**Submission date:** 01-March-2021 | 11.59pm

-## General Context
+## Project Overview

 Finding new customers is vital in every industry.
-The process for finding new customers begins by learning as much as possible from the existing customers.
+The process of finding new customers begin by learning as much as possible from the existing customers.
-Understanding current customers allow organizations to identify groups of customers that have different product interests, different market participation, or different response to marketing efforts.
+Understanding current customers allows organizations to identify groups of customers that have different product interests, different market participation, or different responses to marketing efforts.

-Market segmentation, the process of identifying customers’ groups, makes use of geographic, demographic, psychographic, and behavioral characteristics of customers.
+Market segmentation, the process of identifying customer’ groups, makes use of geographic, demographic, psychographic, and behavioural characteristics of customers.
 By understanding the differences between the different segments, organizations can make better strategic choices about opportunities, product definition, positioning, promotions, pricing, and target marketing.